microsoft/FarmBeats-UniversityCommunity/community-members/README.md

-## About EMEA University Pilot Community
+## About University Pilot Community

 The FarmBeats University Pilot Community was established as a way for educational institutions and university teams to collaborate on FarmBeats projects for both education and research.